NREL/EnergyPlus/design/FY2022/NFP-CondFDHeatSinkActuators.md

 ## Implementation

-The EMS actuators for conductivity and specific heat operate at the material-layer level and apply property changes to all nodes within that material layer.
-Similarly, this proposed actuator will operate at the material-layer level and will distribute the heat addition uniformly throughout the material layer.
-All control of these heat inputs will be reliant on the user, who will implement the controls algorithms in EMS or Python.

-The CondFD model is an implicit model formulation, so we expect the solution to remain stable with this heat addition, though, this has yet to be fully confirmed.

-Users will be limited to only being able to  *add* heat to the material layers.
-I.e. the material layer will be a heat sink for electrically-driven Joule heating.
-There will be no provision for the user to source heat from the material layer.
-This heat addition will be treated as an electrical input to that material layer, a new output variable will be created, and this output variable will be added to the electric usage meter.
+The new EMS actuator will leverage the capability already built into the CondFD code through the `ConstructionProperty:InternalHeatSource` object.
+This actuator will be tied to the heat flux input already defined by this object.
+The heat source will only be allowed to operate by adding heat to the node, i.e. one-directional.
+Negative values will be flagged with warning or cause the simulation to issue a fatal error.

+When the `ConstructionProperty:InternalHeatSource` is present and adding heat to the surface material layers, this EMS actuator will *add* heat to what has already been defined by that object.
+Currently, there are no plans to warn the user that both the EMS actuator and the `InternalHeatSource` objects are tied to the same material layer.

+New output variables will be added to track the heat source layers.
+They are listed here:

+- "CondFD Heat Source Power After Layer N \[W\]" - This is the heating power added (flux * surf_area).
+- "CondFD Heat Source Energy After Layer N \[J\]" - This is the energy of heating power added.

+The heat source must be inserted between two material layers, so the actuator (like the `InternalHeatSource` object) will not be available for the final material layer.

 ## Testing